WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 Change directory into the AlignmentProcessor folder.
 Paste the followig into a terminal:

-python AlignmentProcessor.py --axt --kaks --ucsc -r Green_anole \
+python AlignmentProcessor.py --axt --kaks --ucsc -r anoCar2 \
 -i kaksTest.fa -o test/

 This will return a text file with 11 lines.